pagos-quickpay/pagos-quickpay/articles/contribuciones/introduction.md

 ## Labels
-In the public peinau-docs repository, automated labels are assigned to pull requests to help us manage the pull request workflow and to help let you know what's going on with your pull request:
+In the public pagos-quickpay-docs repository, automated labels are assigned to pull requests to help us manage the pull request workflow and to help let you know what's going on with your pull request:

 * Contribution License Agreement related
   * cla-not-required: The change is relatively minor and does not require that you sign a CLA.